I/O Setup: Local/MADI Configuration

-To use the BLII port(s) on SSL Live consoles for Dante devices and SSL Net I/O Dante Stageboxes, a Net I/O BLII Bridge must be used.
-The Net I/O BLII Bridge located with the console is used to expand the console's Dante I/O count.
+To use the BLII/X-Light port(s) on SSL Live consoles for Dante devices and SSL Net I/O Dante Stageboxes in non-ruggedised and fixed install applications, a Net I/O BLII Bridge is recommended.
+The BLII Bridge located with the console is used to expand the console's Dante I/O count.

-To configure a BLII port, on the console go to MENU > Setup > I/O > Local/MADI Configuration.
+To configure a BLII/X-Light port, on the console go to MENU > Setup > I/O > Local/MADI Configuration.

-If there are no devices configured in the relevant BLII port when the BLII to MADI Concentrator/BLII Bridge is connected, the connected device will be automatically detected and configured.
+If there are no devices configured in the relevant BLII/X-Light port when the BLII to MADI Concentrator/BLII Bridge/X-Light Bridge is connected, the connected device will be automatically detected and configured.

-If there are already devices configured in the relevant BLII port, the port will need to be reconfigured.
+If there are already devices configured in the relevant BLII/X-Light port, the port will need to be manually configured.